'Decriminalisation' drug law change tightened at 11th hour

 A late change to a bill described as de facto decriminalisation of drug use is likely to swing the balance more towards police prosecutions and away from health referrals, the Police Association says.

-But association president Chris Cahill said he still expected the Misuse of Drugs Amendment bill, expected to pass its third reading today, to lead to a "significant" drop in prosecutions for drug use.
+But association president Chris Cahill said he still expected the Misuse of Drugs Amendment bill, which passed its third reading today, to lead to a "significant" drop in prosecutions for drug use.

 The change to the bill means that the test for prosecuting drug users will be whether a therapeutic approach would be more beneficial "to the public interest" rather than for the individual involved.